Hooolm/auto-towers/Brainstorm.md

 ## Shop/currency questions:
 - How do you do get currency for your shop, only one currency?
-- What type of things can you buy?
+- What type of items can you buy?
   - Towers
   - Spells for augmenting towers
   - Spells for augmenting monsters in the map
     Spells for affecting other players
-- Can you save things bought between rounds, in "your hand"?
+- Can you save items bought between rounds, in your ivnentory?
 - How do you build your board?
   - Can you move your towers around without cost?
+- Can you freeze items in the shop?

 ## Game modes ideas